sandboxie-plus/sandboxie-docs/docs/Content/KnownConflicts.md

 Solution: No fix yet, see [#69](https://github.com/sandboxie-plus/Sandboxie/issues/69).

-### "Open With" dialog not working in sandboxed Explorer instance
+### "Open With" dialog does not work in a sandboxed File Explorer instance

 Problem: "Open with" functionality is not working with Sandboxie.

 Solution: A fix was included on [v1.0.6 / 5.55.6](https://github.com/sandboxie-plus/Sandboxie/releases/tag/1.0.6).

-### Can't use the search box in File Explorer (or Windows Explorer)
+### Can't use the search box in File Explorer

 Problem: The search box in File Explorer doesn't get focused while sandboxed, and you can't input anything.

-Solution: A permanent fix was included on [v0.9.8c / 5.53.2](https://github.com/sandboxie-plus/Sandboxie/releases/tag/0.9.8c).
-It can be also applied manually on older versions, see [#1002](https://github.com/sandboxie-plus/Sandboxie/issues/1002).
+Solution: A fix was included on [v0.9.8c / 5.53.2](https://github.com/sandboxie-plus/Sandboxie/releases/tag/0.9.8c).

 ###  "Sandboxed service failed to start: BITS" or "Request to start service bits was denied" can appear while a program is sandboxed